In her book “Encaustic Art the complete guide to creating fine art with wax” Lissa Rankin explains the difference between monoprints and monotypes.

 “The meanings of the terms monoprint and monotype are very similar, because each technique yields one image (mono = one). …A monotype is a printed image from a plate containing no incising or matrix.
 It is therefore a singular image and cannot be replicated.
 A monoprint, on the other hand, is similar to the monotype with its drawing or painting, but… it has an additional matrix—something that can be replicated multiple times.”

-With encaustic printmaking encaustic medium is painted directly on a hotbox or an anodized aluminum plate heated on an electric griddle.
+With encaustic printmaking, encaustic paints are applied directly on a heated palette.
 A print is then pulled from it.
-Each monotype is a one of a kind original.
+Each monotype is a one-of-a-kind original.

 Learn more about encaustic printmaking.